What Is Normal Aging? Signs & Changes

 Conclusion

-Normal ageing is a natural and beautiful part of life.
-With ageing comes both visible and invisible changes, with some physical, some cognitive, and some emotional.
-But don't confuse ageing with disease.
-You can embrace ageing fully by understanding the difference between aging vs disease.
+Normal aging is a natural and beautiful part of life.
+With aging comes both visible and invisible changes, with some physical, some cognitive, and some emotional.
+But don't confuse aging with disease.
+You can embrace aging fully by understanding the difference between aging vs disease.

-It is important to understand that ageing is not about delay, but about living fully.
-You can thrive at any age by following a healthy lifestyle for ageing with:
+It is important to understand that aging is not about delay, but about living fully.
+You can thrive at any age by following a healthy lifestyle for aging with:

 • Balanced nutrition